jona-sassenhagen/statfail/nuisance_failure.md

 Here, the authors commit the "double sin" of both estimating a known quantity, and deducing equivalence (acceptance of the null) from a failed test - in this case, a test that leads the authors to accept the null hypothesis.
 To estimate how common the problem is in neurolinguistics, a high-quality neurolinguistic journal, *Brain & Language*, was investigated.

-### Survey Methods
-The analysis was restricted to current volumes.
-For all articles published by *B&L* from 2011 to the 3rd issue of 2013, three raters (not blinded to the purpose of the experiment) investigated all published experimental papers (excluding reviews, simulation studies, editorials etc.).
-For each experiment reported in a study, the stimulus/materials sections were investigated for descriptive and inferential statistics derived from populations that were exhaustively sampled without error.
-If a descriptive and/or inferential statistic (such as mean and standard deviation) were reported, the study was coded as one where the researchers were interested in a known quantity, otherwise it was discarded.
-If an inferential statistic (such as a *p*-value) was reported, the study was coded as one where researchers answered that interest with an erroneous parameter estimate, otherwise as one where researchers did not commit the error.
-If a statement of the form that groups were thought equivalent regarding the parameter was made, such as claims that they were “matched”, “equal” or “did not differ”, and this statement was backed up by a *p*-value greater than .05, the study was coded as "accepting the null".
-In cases of rater disagreement, the majority vote was registered.
-Representative statements from every study committing an error are presented in the appendix.

 ### Survey Results
 In total, 86 articles where found where researchers reported known quantities in their stimulus/materials section, and 58 (**67%**) of these reported inferential statistics of these known values.
 Of these, 47 (**81%**) "accepted" the null hypothesis (i.e., implicitly assumed that stimuli or subjects were matched following a nonsignificant test).
 We conclude that in a large fraction of those cases where researchers published in *B&L* are concerned about nuisance parameters of experimental stimuli, they conduct meaningless tests and misinterpret the results of these tests in a potentially dangerous manner.